-The School of Theatre and Film seeks to explore the cultural landscape and discover new ways to participate within it, as in the site-specific performance Transfix by Vessel, directed by Rachel Bowditch.
-This is performed by School of Theatre and Film undergraduates and graduate students.
+The School of Film, Dance and Theatre seeks to explore the cultural landscape and discover new ways to participate within it, as in the site-specific performance Transfix by Vessel, directed by Rachel Bowditch.
+This is performed by School of Film, Dance and Theatre undergraduates and graduate students.

-In addition to creating new works, the School of Theatre and Film looks at the future by re-envisioning the past by adapting and re-interpreting “classic” works, as in this adaptation of the Greek myth of Iphigenia in Caridad Svich’s Iphigenia Crash Land Falls on the Neon Shell that was Once Her Heart.
+In addition to creating new works, the School of Film, Dance and Theatre looks at the future by re-envisioning the past by adapting and re-interpreting “classic” works, as in this adaptation of the Greek myth of Iphigenia in Caridad Svich’s Iphigenia Crash Land Falls on the Neon Shell that was Once Her Heart.

-The School of Theatre and Film fuses degrees from across the disciplines to explore the future of the theatre and film arts.
+The School of Film, Dance and Theatre fuses degrees from across the disciplines to explore the future of the theatre and film arts.

-Am:I, a new play by MFA student in Dramatic Writing Daniel Frey, explores a relationship between human and non-human, imagining a future of human experience – part of the mission of the School of Theatre and Film.
+Am:I, a new play by MFA student in Dramatic Writing Daniel Frey, explores a relationship between human and non-human, imagining a future of human experience – part of the mission of the School of Film, Dance and Theatre.